Understanding Your CP3219A Notice

 I want to check a copy of my original return.
 I don’t have one.
 How can I get one?

-You can get a transcript of your return on our ”Order a Transcript” webpage at irs.gov.
-You also can get one by completing and sending us a Form 4506-T, Request for Transcript of Tax Return.
-We can't extend the time allowed to petition the tax court.
+You can request a return transcript on our ”Get Transcript” page.
+You can also get one by calling our automated phone application at 1-800-908-9946 or by completing and sending us a Form 4506-T, Request for Transcript of Tax Return.

-You can get a copy of your return by completing and sending us a Form 4506, Request for Copy of Tax Return.
-We charge a fee for tax return requests.
+If a transcript won’t do, ask for a copy of your return from your tax preparer if you used one.
+Otherwise, you can get a copy of your return by completing and sending us a Form 4506, Request for Copy of Tax Return.
+We charge a fee for tax return copies.

 How can I find an IRS Taxpayer Assistance Center?